UKHomeOffice/passports-grey-box-tester/README.md

 * `disableJavascript`
     - disable Javascript in the browser
 * `axe`
-    - Run Axe tests on journey - can be set with the --axe (-a) cli flag
+    - Run Axe tests on journey - can be set with the `--axe` cli flag

 #Example Config
 ```